lindenb/jvarkit/docs/VcfStats.md

       http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/knownGene.txt.gz
       .If you only have a gff file, you can try to generate a knownGene file with [http://lindenb.github.io/jvarkit/Gff2KnownGene.html](http://lindenb.github.io/jvarkit/Gff2KnownGene.html)
+    -mafTag, --mafTag
+      Do not calculate MAF for controls, but use this tag to get Controls' MAF -nchr, --nocallishomref
+      treat no call as HomRef
+      Default: false
   * -o, --output
       output Directory or zip file
     -ped, --pedigree